 To improve reliability in circuit boards, you really need to start at the PCB fabrication and design itself.
 The first thing the designer needs to do is to design the board to be reliable.
 Don’t use bleeding edge technology.
 Use standard technologies that we know are proven reliable, are not going to fail.

 Most space applications use very heavy copper, much heavier than 2-oz copper.
 I see a lot of designs with up to 5-oz copper.
 I see some 20-layer products with 20 layers of 4-oz copper.
 How they manage heat in space is basically through dissipation.
-They use very heavy copper designs, do a lot of thermal vias, and use the chassis to dissipate heat as well.
+Efficient aerospace PCB thermal management is carried out by employing heavy copper designs, incorporating lot of thermal vias, and using chassis to dissipate heat.
 Because remember, energy in a satellite is key.
 You can’t have fan-cooled systems, so you need to use the natural properties of the copper itself as part of your heating and cooling strategies.
 But it is a challenge, and as you know, building very heavy copper boards is not easy.
 Plus, it is going to be in a material, like a polyimide, which is a much more difficult resin system to work with, so it brings its own challenges to meet the requirements.

 Polyimide is probably 95% of applications.
 It depends on the satellite.
 If it is a 15 to 20-year geostationary satellite, it is going to require polyimide.
 Some of the lower-orbit satellites that maybe are only useful for two to three years, can use other materials.
 Companies, like Rogers, are moving into producing materials that are now becoming attractive to the customers who are doing the space application.